Decoherence factor as a convolution: an interplay between a Gaussian and an exponential coherence loss: Spin-bath model

 For weak ($\Gamma \ll \sigma$) and strong ($\Gamma \sim \sigma$) couplings, this expression reduces to exponential and Gaussian decays, respectively.
 When we define the decoherence time as the time scale for the $\mathcal{O}(1)$ decay of the decoherence factor, in the exponential and Gaussian regime, the decoherence time scales as $\sim 1/\Gamma$ and $\sim 1/\sigma$, respectively.

 Recall also that $\lambda$ quantifies the interaction strength between the system and the environment.
 According to Fermi's golden rule, for $\lambda\ll 1$, $\Gamma \propto \lambda^2$.
 For the other extreme case, when the interaction eventually dominates the environment internal dynamics as studied in Refs.~\cite{Cucchietti2005-yh,Zurek2007-ny}, the bandwidth of the Hamiltonian, $\sigma \propto \lambda$.
 We conclude that the decoherence time scales as $\sim \lambda^{-2}$ and $\sim \lambda^{-1}$ in the weak and strong coupling limit, respectively.
-We will verify these predictions in the study of the quantum Brownian motion.